Justia Lawyer Rating

 Circumstantial Evidence: How a Driving Under the Influence Lawyer May Argue in DUI Cases

-It is important to note that the arresting officer does not need to witness the movement of your vehicle in order to charge you with a DUI in California.
+It is important to note that the arresting officer does not need to witness the movement of your vehicle in order to charge you with a DUI in Los Angeles.
 Circumstantial evidence is admissible, and police officers and prosecutors often rely on this to arrest you or get you convicted of DUI.
 Any factors that imply or suggest that you were driving can be used.
 If you are in an accident, simple things like how close the crash site was to the road or that you were the only one present at the vehicle could be circumstantial evidence to show you were driving.

 There are situations in which circumstantial evidence pointing to "DUI with no proof of driving" could help your case.
 If you are found to be sitting behind the wheel of your vehicle, it may initially seem like you were driving.
 Consider the following examples for circumstantial evidence that could work in your favor: